dsych/mock-http/README.md

 # Features
 * Simulate response from a single url with headers, body, response code etc.
+* Supports a mock file to work with multiple responses at the same time.
+See example in `mock.json`
 * Support for HTTP and HTTPS

 # What it does